neondatabase/website/content/docs/reference/glossary.md

 Any branch in a Neon project that is not designated as the [default branch](#default-branch).
 For more information, see [Non-default branch](/docs/manage/branches#non-default-branch).

+## organization

+A feature in Neon that enables teams to collaborate on projects under a shared account.
+Organizations provide centralized management for billing, user roles, and project collaboration.
+Members can be invited to join, and roles such as Admin, Member, and Collaborator determine access and permissions within the organization.

+Admins oversee all aspects of the organization, including managing members, permissions, billing, and projects.
+Members have access to all organizational projects but cannot manage billing or members.
+Collaborators have limited access to specific projects shared with them and do not have access to the organization dashboard.

+Organizations are available on paid plans and can be created from scratch or by converting a personal account into an organization.
+For more, see [Organizations](/docs/manage/organizations).

 ## Page

 An 8KB unit of data, which is the smallest unit that Postgres uses for storing relations and indexes on disk.
 In Neon, a page is also the smallest unit of data that resides on a Pageserver.
 For information about Postgres page format, see [Database Page Layout](https://www.postgresql.org/docs/14/storage-page-layout.html), in the _PostgreSQL Documentation_.